Plott Hound

-Often referred to as the Plott, the Plott Hound is a large scent hound, originally bred for hunting bears.
+The Plott Hound, often referred to as the Plott, is a large scent hound, originally bred for hunting bears.
 In 1989, the North Carolina General Assembly designated the Plott Hound as the official State Dog.
 The Plott Hound was first registered with the United Kennel Club in 1946.
 Plott Hounds were recognized by the American Kennel Club in 2006 and were exhibited at the Westminster Show in 2008.

 Chosen for their tracking and hunting abilities, two Plott Hound puppies have been trained as K9 deputies for the Guilford County Sheriff's Department in North Carolina.

 Appearance

 The Plott Hound is generally athletic, muscular, and agile in appearance, with a medium build.
 Unlike some other hounds, the Plott Hound's skin is not baggy.
 The Plott Hound is a very strongly built yet moderate hound, with a distinct brindle-colored coat.
 Its appearance suggests the capacity for speed, stamina and endurance.
 They may have an identification mark on it that is used to identify the dog when hunting.
 Such a mark is not penalized in conformation shows.